THEOplayer/samples-ios-sdk/Google-Cast/Guides/howto-google-cast-integration/README.md

 GCKCastContext.setSharedInstanceWith(options)
 ```

-Or use default cast option provided by THEOplayer SDK.
+Or use default cast options provided by THEOplayer SDK.

 ```swift
 THEOplayerCastHelper.setGCKCastContextSharedInstanceWithDefaultCastOptions()